SaiNikhil1258/Responsive-Web-Design/README.md

 1. **Tribute Page**: Create a tribute page to honor someone you admire.
 2. **Survey Form**: Design a responsive survey form with various input fields.
-3. **Product Landing Page**: Build a product landing page for a fictional product.
+3. **Product Landing Page**: Build a product landing page for a fictional product.(work in progress)
-4. **Technical Documentation Page**: Create a technical documentation page for a topic of your choice.
+4. **Technical Documentation Page**: Create a technical documentation page for a topic of your choice.(work in progress)
-5. **Personal Portfolio Webpage**: Develop a portfolio website to showcase your skills and projects.
+5. **Personal Portfolio Webpage**: Develop a portfolio website to showcase your skills and projects.(work in progress)

 ## How to Use